Shriizz/futurense-internship/README.md

 # futurense-internship
-This is the internship program repository that contains the MoMs, Reference Material, and Hands On Data.
+This repository will contain all the essential documentation and reference materials and hands on related to the internship sessions